 A conclusive study found that those who take a sufficient amount of omega-3 acids benefit from better blood supply to the brain and other benefits.
 There is also a significant connection between better-thinking abilities or cognition with omega-3 levels.
 Some of the foods with a high level of omega-3 fatty acids include salmon, tuna, sardines, tuna, and mackerel.

 Blueberries have multiple health benefits, including some that are specific to the brain.
 Blueberries deliver anthocyanins, which have notable antioxidant and anti-inflammatory effects.
 Antioxidants help in reducing inflammation, oxidative stress, and other conditions that contribute to neurodegenerative diseases and brain aging.
-These compounds also accumulate in the brain, improving communication between brain cells, delaying short-term memory loss, and improve memory in senior living.
+These compounds also accumulate in the brain, improving communication between brain cells, which may delay short-term memory loss, and may improve memory.

 Eggs are a good source of proteins and other nutrients linked to brain health, including folate, Vitamin B6, and B12.
 Choline is an essential micronutrient in the body that synthesizes acetylcholine, a neurotransmitter that regulates both mood and memory.
 Most people don’t take enough choline in their diet.
 However, eating eggs is an easy way of getting choline, since egg yolks have concentrated amounts of this nutrient.

 There are many reasons why you could be feeling forgetful.
 It could be due to lack of sufficient sleep or other reasons, such as genetics, diet, lifestyle, environmental factors, and levels of physical activity.
 Park Central in Amarillo, TX, aims at enhancing the brain’s memory while providing excellent home care.
-All the foods that help in brain improvement are included in our excellent cuisine.
+(All the foods that are featured in this article are regularly included in our excellent cuisine.)